Fernando Ortiz Arana

 Fernando Ortiz Arana (born 26 October 1944) is a Mexican politician and long serving legislator affiliated with the Institutional Revolutionary Party (PRI).

 Born in Santiago de Querétaro, Ortiz Arana is the son of José Ortiz Antañana, a real estate agent, and Virginia Arana Morán.
 He graduated from the Autonomous University of Querétaro in 1967 with a bachelor's degree in law.

 He joined the Institutional Revolutionary Party in 1963 and chaired it in the late 1990s.
-He has also served three terms as a federal congressman, as the President of the Chamber of Deputies in 1991, one term as a senator and has run unsuccessfully for governor in 1997 and in 2003.
+He has also served three terms as a federal congressman, as the President of the Chamber of Deputies in 1991, one term as a senator and has run unsuccessfully for governor in 1997 against his brother José and then against Ignacio Loyola Vera.
+He ran again in 2003.

+In the mid-90s Ortiz Arana and three other members of the PRI party were called "The Fantastic Four", dominating the political landscape of Querétaro.